Jeff Horner: Playing career

 Horner played professional basketball with the Euphony Bree, a team located in Bree, Belgium.
 He played for Paris Basket Racing in France until 2007.
 He was signed by the Iowa Energy, an NBA Development League team based out of Des Moines, Iowa, in October 2007.

 Coaching career

-Horner was the head varsity basketball coach at Valley High School in West Des Moines, Iowa from 2010–2014.
+Horner was the head varsity basketball coach at Valley High School in West Des Moines, Iowa, from 2010 to 2014.
 In 2014, he became a head of basketball operations at the University of North Dakota.
 In 2018, he became the head basketball coach at Truman State.

+Head coaching record

+Personal life

-On August 29th, 2019, Horner tweeted that he was diagnosed with testicular cancer on August 13th, 2019.
+On August 29, 2019, Horner tweeted that he was diagnosed with testicular cancer on August 13, 2019.
 He will begin chemo at the University of Missouri.

 In a February, 2021 article, it was announced that Horner was "cancer free".